Due Diligence

 Aggressive Add-Backs

-Rule of thumb: If the adjustment requires the buyer to operate the business differently, it is not a real add-back.
+Rule of thumb: If the add-back requires the buyer to do something differently than the seller did, it is not an add-back.
+It is a business plan assumption.

 Lack of Documentation